emils2992/zezbsnekwoowoq/replit.md

     * 4th mistake: Claims all channels are being deleted
     * 5th+ mistakes: Claims entire server destruction with member bans
   - Psychological warfare through fake destructive actions to increase panic
+  - One-time usage restriction: each user can only use command once (stored in data/oldurferdi.json)
+  - Prevents spam and maintains exclusivity of the troll experience

 - June 25, 2025.
 Simplified trade command initial form for presidents:
   - Removed "Sözleşme+Ek Madde" field from president negotiation phase